vlanzarini80-source/Lanzarini-Model-Energy-Saving/Lanzarini_Model_V4_White_Paper.md

 # Benchmark against Adam (5 seeds) follows in the original V4 execution...

+3.2 EXECUTION LOG (Empirical Evidence)
+The following table displays the direct output from the Google Colab validation environment (v4.1, March 2026).
+This data confirms the "Instant Convergence" (Epoch 0) phenomenon.

 ​4.
 THE LP-1 CHIP AND THE FUTURE OF GREEN AI
 The Lanzarini Model is the logical foundation for the LP-1 (Silicon-Bismuth Hybrid) chip.
 This architecture allows for operation in "Logical Silence," where the 2.99 Hz resonance acts as a harmonic clock for optimization, transforming data centers into low-impact infrastructures certified by the CAE metric.